FAQ: What is the Importance of Standardization?

 Frequently Asked Question: What is the importance of standardization?

-These standardized questionnaires and workflows reduce onboarding time by allowing suppliers to focus on any unique questions without having to readdress shared questions.
-This gives suppliers a better experience overall, while reducing time, effort and costs for both parties.
-Internally, organizations can move in an agile way to get the suppliers they need and meet their goals & deadlines.
+These standardized questionnaires and workflows significantly reduce onboarding time by allowing suppliers to focus on unique questions without having to repeatedly address common ones.
+This approach enhances the overall supplier experience while reducing time, effort, and costs for both parties.
+Internally, organizations can operate more agilely, quickly onboarding the suppliers they need to meet their goals and deadlines.

 Watch this short video to learn more. https://trustyoursupplier.com/resources/cycle-time/